-All the schools supported by the Trust have been established since 2004.
-Currently Uganda Humanist Schools Trust provides financial support to the following secondary schools: Isaac Newton High School, Kateera, near Masaka and the Mustard Seed Secondary School, Busota, near Kamuli.
+All the schools supported by the Trust have been established since 2005.
+Currently Uganda Humanist Schools Trust provides financial support to two secondary schools: Isaac Newton High School, Kateera, near Masaka, and Mustard Seed Secondary School, Busota, near Kamuli.

 The most important resource in any school is its teachers.
 Each of the schools has a small, loyal group of teachers who do their best to deliver the curriculum.
 All the schools are gradually employing more full-time teachers but they still rely heavily on part-time teachers to provide coverage of the whole secondary curriculum..